ICY105/Datapack-Utilities/README.md

 # Datapack-Utilities
 Datapack Utils aims to handle various complicated tasks and simplify them into something easy to use.

+If you have any suggestions, please let me know!

 Datapack Utils currently Handles:

 * Some Math functiones, including RNG.